apiel/zicBox/NOTE.md

 ## Pixel TODO

+- NOTE should we move Ui in separate thread to have better understanding of CPU usage

 - IDEA load/unload instrument dynamically
     - --> drum (or simple) only with 7 parameters (should it even allow to have something else than knob/values representation..?)
         - sorting ofr the params, would define how they show in the UI